 When getting ready to celebrate, it is important to acknowledge the risk of holiday gatherings during this time and help slow the spread of COVID-19.
 The safest way to celebrate this winter is at home with the people you live with.
 Please follow the following link to access a Winter Holiday Safety Fact Sheet.

-Governor Ducey Announces COVID-19 Vaccine has Arrive in Arizona - updated December 14, 2020
+Governor Ducey Announces COVID-19 Vaccine has Arrived in Arizona - updated December 14, 2020

 Arizona received the first shipment of COVID-19 vaccine doses, today Monday, December 14, 2020.
 This week, distribution of the vaccine will begin in the state’s largest population centers, Maricopa and Pima Counties.

 For Maricopa County:

 The Maricopa County Department of Public Health (MCDPH) is in the final planning stages for providing COVID-19 vaccine to people who are at highest risk of contracting COVID-19 based on their occupational and individual risk factors.
 This includes many of you, who provide direct care and services to people who are or could be COVID-positive.

 Because supply will be limited at the outset and to ensure equitable distribution of those limited doses,(MCDPH) is following the guidance of the CDC’s Advisory Council on Immunization Practices (ACIP) and the Arizona Department of Health Services Vaccine and Antiviral Prioritization Advisory Committee (ADHS VAPAC).